Clive Wilmer: Work

-Among contemporary writers, Wilmer has written on the work of the poets Thom Gunn and Donald Davie and has edited volumes of their essays.
+Among contemporary writers, Wilmer wrote on the work of the poets Thom Gunn and Donald Davie and has edited volumes of their essays.
 His annotated edition of Gunn's Selected Poems was published by Faber and Faber in 2017.
-He co-edited The Letters of Thom Gunn (2021).
-His edition of The Essays of Thom Gunn is expected in 2024.
+He co-edited The Letters of Thom Gunn (2021), and also edited The Essays of Thom Gunn.
+Wilmer had been a personal friend of Gunn.